 If you have the dream of quitting your 9 to 5 and collecting passive income for the rest of your life, then real estate investing is the way to go.

-The main issue most people run into when first starting out in real estate investing, is the overwhelming amount of available information.
+The biggest issue most people run into when first starting out in real estate investing, is the overwhelming amount of available information.

 There are thousands of real estate investing blogs written by "real estate moguls" explaining how to make money from real estate investing and how to landlord correctly.

 It is really tough to know what you should be focusing on, with so much information floating around.
 This data overload causes many people to assume being a rental property owner is more complicated than it actually is.